crystal-williams-brown/animation-101/README.md

 11. Secondary action
 12. Solid Drawing
 13. Appeal
+[Goals, purpose, and tools for the course]: Lessons/1-Goals_purpose_tools

 I have created an #animation-club slack channel where you can ask questions, talk about animation and help each other with your assignments.
 I recommend joining it if you plan to take this course and/or if you are interested in animation.